 Upon request to her supervisor, an employee may access her personnel file in accordance with FOIP guidelines.

-The Director has the full authority and responsibility to discipline or dismiss any employee for just cause.
+The Director has the full authority and responsibility to discipline or dismiss any employee for just cause, or alternatively without cause when providing sufficient notice and pay in accordance with the employee's length of service.
+Employees will be subject to disciplinary action for inappropriate conduct or unsatisfactory work performance.
 Progressive discipline with the aim of being corrective will be utilized, except in extreme cases.

 Progressive discipline steps:

 - Verbal warning with an agreed upon time frame to sit down to discuss.